robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 1,083,047,479  /build/glibc-77giwP/glibc-2.24/malloc/malloc.c:_int_free [/lib/x86_64-linux-gnu/libc-2.24.so]
 ```

 So, the profiling data suggests that most of the time is spent allocating, copying, and freeing memory.
-If we can avoid unnessecary memory allocations, then runtime will improve.
+If we can avoid unnecessary memory allocations, then runtime will improve.

 In the code, strings are used extensively to represent moves or actions taken within the game.
 This is useful for debugging and development, but a performance killer.
 Every time a string is passed by value, it must be allocated and copied.
 So, I began to optimize the use of strings throughout the codebase.